 Research: The Brain and Nicotine

 Back to my early curiosity about ADHD and nicotine.
+In the late 1990s.
 I started digging.
 But back then, I found little.

 Yes, I learned general information about nicotine and its effect on the brain.
 Here’s a lingo-free sample from the National Institute on Drug Abuse: